yy152193/mywork/config/README.md

 # copy vimrc to ~/.vimrc
     1. YouCompleteMe
         a.
-MANUAL install bcuz of submodule
+MANUAL install because of submodule
         b.
 For cmake/gnu/ninja, goto YCM GIT to know how to generate COMPILATION DATABASE
         b.
 For other compiler, cp/link YouCompleteMe/third_party/ycmd/.ycm_extra_conf.py \
            to WORKDIRECTORY and add "find . -name include" to FLAGS